joelhooks/joelhooks-com/source/_posts/2016-03-20-build-an-image-gallery-using-redux-saga.markdown

 ### The first saga

-We'll start with a simple example of a saga, and then we will configure redux-sage to connect it to our application.
+We'll start with a simple example of a saga, and then we will configure redux-saga to connect it to our application.
 Create a file called `saga.js` in the source folder and add the following:

 ```javascript
 export function* sayHello() {